FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 17th July 2023.md

 under strong urban influence to be managed to avoid over development.

-Relevant National and Regional Policies are as follows:--- 16
+Relevant National and Regional Policies are as follows:
+---
+16

 National Policy Objective 19, states “*allows* *the**provision of single housing in*